adomonti/MorphingNetworkSlices/README.md

 2. Run our topology `sudo python network.py`
 3. Run Ryu controller with rest api `ryu-manager ryu.app.simple_switch_13 ryu.app.ofctl_rest`
 4. Run our app `python3 test_morphing.py` and follow the instruction printed on the screen (look at topology and choose hosts to put in linear slice)
-5. If you want you can test with [Wireshark](https://www.wireshark.org/) if a packet follow the defined route
+5. If you want you can test with [Wireshark](https://www.wireshark.org/) in an [XTerm](https://invisible-island.net/xterm/) if a packet follow the defined route, by typing 'xterm *hostname*' on mininet terminal and then 'wireshark' in the xterm that appears
 6. Enjoy it!:+1: (Feel free to reuse or edit the code):smiley:
 ## Authors
 [adomonti](https://github.com/adomonti)